 $$\frac{\text{ET}}{P} = 1 + \frac{\text{PET}}{P} - \left[1 + \left(\frac{\text{PET}}{P}\right)^w\right]^{1/w} \tag{1}$$ in which w is a model parameter which is typically linked to catchment and/or vegetation properties (Li et al., 2013).
-Zhang et al. (2004) found w = 2.63 to best fit observations for Australian catchments, with slightly lower values for grassed (w =

-- 15 2.55) and higher for forested catchments (w = 2.84).
-While these different values confirm that w depends on land surface characteristics, the magnitude of this dependency at the scale of individual land use elements, rather than catchments with a land use mixtures of varying degrees, is probably larger.
-Based on analysis of remotely sensed Normalized Difference Vegetation Index (NDVI) and gridded global fields of ET, PET, and P at the 0.5° resolution, Greve et al. (2014) reported values of 3.05 for grid cells with an NDVI of around 0.8, whereas grid cells with an NDVI of around 0.2 where found to - follow w = 1.63.
-In a similar study but using observed streamflow rather than estimated ET, Li et al. (2013) found w to depend on the basin-average fractional vegetation cover M according to $w = 2.36 \times M + 1.16$.
-These studies show that w can show considerable variation even at relatively coarse scales.
+Zhang et al. (2004) found w = 2.63 to best fit observations for Australian catchments, with slightly lower values for grassed (w = 2.55) and higher for forested catchments (w = 2.84).
+While these different values confirm that w depends on land surface characteristics, the magnitude of this effect at the scale of individual land use elements is probably larger.
+Based on analysis of remotely sensed Normalized Difference Vegetation Index (NDVI) and gridded global fields of ET, PET, and P at the 0.5° resolution, Greve et al. (2014) reported values of 3.05 for grid cells with an NDVI of around 0.8, whereas grid cells with an NDVI of around 0.2 where found to follow w = 1.63.
+In a similar study but using observed streamflow rather than estimated E, Li et al. (2013) found w to depend on the basin-average fractional vegetation cover M according to $w = 2.36 \times M + 1.16$.
+These studies show that w can show considerable variation even at relatively course scales.

-In order to get the most realistic values for w for application at smaller scales ($\sim 1 \text{ km}^2$) at which land use is often fairly homogeneous and the effects on water balance partitioning are most pronounced, we constrain w by the best available ob-

-- 25 servations for different land use types and made under European climate conditions.
-It should be noted that widely available FLUXNET observations are not used in this study, because they might show the opposite land use ET signal from water balance-based observations (the so-called forest evapotranspiration paradox, see Teuling, 2018).
-The latter are assumed here to be more reliable for our application.
-The observations used in this study primarily come from the long-term lysimeter stations, such as the ones at Rietholzbach (Seneviratne et al., 2012), St. Arnold (Harsch et al., 2009), Brandis (Haferkorn and Knappe, - 30 2002), Eberswalde-Britz (Müller, 2009), Castricum (Tollenaar and Ryckborst, 1975), and Rheindahlen (Xu and Chen, 2005), several of which were also analysed in a previous study by Teuling (2018).
-This data is complemented by observations from a natural lysimeter at Plynlimon (Calder, 1976) under more humid climate conditions and flux observations made over the cities of Basel (Christen and Vogt, 2004), Arnhem, and Rotterdam (Jacobs et al., 2015).
+In order to get the most realistic values for w for application at smaller scales ($\sim 1~\rm km^2$) at which land use is often fairly homogeneous and the effects on water balance partitioning are most pronounced, we constrain w by the best available observations for different land use types and made under European climate conditions.
+It should be noted that widely available FLUXNET observations are not used in this study, because they might show the opposite land use ET signal from water balance-based studies (the so-called forest evapotranspiration paradox, see Teuling, 2018) which are assumed to be more reliable for long-term water balance analysis.
+The observations used in this study primarily come from the long-term lysimeter stations, such as the ones at Rietholzbach (Seneviratne et al., 2012), St. Arnold (Harsch et al., 2009), Brandis (Haferkorn and Knappe, 2002), Eberswalde-Britz (Müller, 2009), Castricum (Tollenaar and Ryckborst, 1975), and Rheindahlen (Xu and Chen, 2005), several of which were also analysed in a previous study by Teuling (2018).
+This data is complemented by observations from a natural lysimeter at Plynlimon (Calder, 1976) under more humid climate conditions and flux observations made over the cities of Arnhem and Rotterdam (Jacobs et al., 2015).
 Long-term data is preferred to minimise impacts of interannual storage variations (Istanbulluoglu et al., 2012).
-By relying on lysimeter observations to constrain our Budyko parameters, we implicitly assume lysimeters (area varies from 1 to 625 m2 for the larger lysimeters at Castricum) to behave similar to landscape elements of 10^6 m2 (our grid cell size).
+By relying on lysimeter observations to constrain our Budyko parameters, we implicitly assume lysimeters (area 1-625 m2) to behave similar to landscape elements of $10^6~\rm m2$ (our grid cell size).
 The data is shown in Fig. 1 and listed in Table 1.
-It

-5 should be noted that the stations are not distributed evenly across Europe, but are mainly constrained to central-western Europe (Fig. A1).
+It should be noted that the stations are not distributed evenly across Europe, but are mainly constrained to Central-Western Europe (Fig. A1).